Our Guides & FAQs

 See our Pricing page for a summary of our fees.

-It is a common misconception that your estate will go to the government if you die without a will.
-Although it may be possible that your estate passes to the Crown, if you were to die without a will, the law of intestacy dictates who inherits your estate.
+It is a common misconception that your estate will go to the government if you die without a Will.
+Although it may be possible that your estate passes to the Crown, if you were to die without a Will, the law of intestacy dictates who inherits your estate.
 Read more about the intestacy rules here.

-Yes, a will does much more than gift property.
-You are likely to own assets on your death which may require obtaining a grant of representation, and creating a will allows you to:-
+Yes, a Will does much more than gift property.
+You are likely to own assets on your death which may require obtaining a grant of representation, and creating a Will allows you to:-

 • avoid uncertainty